tektronix/initialstate.NET/CONTRIBUTING.md

     * Each commit should be as limited in scope as possible.
     * Ensure your commit messages are concise and explain “why” instead of “what”.
 * Submit a pull request.
-    * Make sure your PR is against the dev branch.
+    * Make sure your PR is against the develop branch.

 Your pull request will serve as a code review.
 All submissions, including those by project members, require review.